 Thunderstorm asthma

-- Pollens are swept into the developing thunderstorm and burst into very small particles
+- Pollens from flowering grasses, etc are swept into the developing thunderstorm and burst into very small particles

 - Winds from the storm carry the burst pollen particles over long distances